Youtube video for this section is still under creation. Please be patient ^^

 checkpoint_id: str = agent1.history.create_check_point()

-The checkpoint_id is only a unique identifier that you can use to load back a save.
+The checkpoint_id is merely a unique string identifier that you can use to load back a save.
 Like this:

 # Go back in time to when the checkpoint was created